deepstne/website/pages/servers.md

 An in-depth punishment guidelines that outlines general punishment lengths for various offenses against our rules can be viewed on the server's [help center](../hc).

 ## Legacy
-The files on all of our servers are regularly released on GitHub and made open-source for our members to access.
+The files on all of our servers are regularly released on GitHub and made open-source for our players to access.
 If you want to download one of our worlds, or see what our plugin configs look like, you may do so on the [archive repository](https://github.com/darkstne/archive).
 All of these files are scrubbed for sensitive server information (such as database passwords) and user identifying information.